onap/dcaegen2-deployments/dcae-services-policy-sync/README.md

 # Policy Sync
 This page serves as an implementation for the Policy sync container described in the [wiki](https://wiki.onap.org/display/DW/Policy+function+as+Sidecar)

 Policy Sync utility is a python based utility that interfaces with the ONAP/ECOMP policy websocket and REST APIs.
 It is designed to keep a local listing of policies in sync with an environment's policy distribution point (PDP).
 It functions well as a Kubernetes sidecar container which can pull down the latest policies for consumption by an application container.

 The sync utility primarily utilizes the PDP's websocket notification API to receive policy update notifications.
 It also includes a periodic check of the  PDP for resilliency purposes in the event of websocket API issues.

+Policy Sync provides a way to realize runtime configuration for DCAE microservices through Policy Module.

+Currently, SON-Handler and SliceMS is utilizing policy sync.

 ## Build and Run
 Easiest way to use is via docker by building the provided docker file